 You might have thought that electric vehicles were the realm for the rich and powerful.
-However, that’s not necessarily the case, and you don’t need to feel penalised with poor features, weird design choices and poor range just because you want to go green on a fairly modest budget.
+However, that’s not necessarily the case, and you don’t need to feel penalised just because you want to go green on a fairly modest budget.

-As seen above, there’s quite a few cars that are subjectively attractive and relatively ‘normal’ that go for around the $50,000 range or thereabouts.
-However, $50,000 is still nothing to be sneezed at.
-Even with the most competitive fixed new car loan interest rates, you’re still looking at a monthly repayment over 5 years of around $700 - and that’s if you have a good credit history.
+As seen above, there’s quite a few cars that are subjectively attractive and relatively ‘normal’ that go for around the $60,000 range or thereabouts.
+However, $60,000 is still nothing to be sneezed at.
+Even with a fixed new car loan interest rate of 6% p.a., you’re still looking at a monthly repayment of around $1,160 on a five year loan - and that’s if you have a good credit history.

 If you’re on a strict budget, it might be worth looking at used cars, that have already borne the brunt of depreciation.
 They can also be just as ‘green’ when you consider total emissions used to manufacture and ship the car to our shores, because you are not choosing from new stock and you are essentially ‘recycling’.